Corroded (band)

-Corroded is a heavy metal band from Ånge, Sweden.
-The band is best known for their song Time And Again, which was the theme song for the Swedish 2009 Survivor television series on TV4.
+Corroded is a Swedish alternative metal/post-grunge band from Ånge, formed in 2004.
+They are best known for their song "Time and Again", which was the theme song for the Swedish 2009 Survivor television series on TV4.
 The band's second album Exit to Transfer, released in October 2010 by Ninetone Records, reached number 6 on the Swedish national record chart Sverigetopplistan.

-In 2013 Corroded played a European tour, supporting the Australian band Airbourne.
+In 2013, Corroded played a European tour supporting Australian band Airbourne.

-Corroded are musically inspired by Black Sabbath and Machine Head.
+Musically, the band is influenced by Machine Head, Black Sabbath, and Disturbed, among others.